What is GraphQL? Components, Pros and Cons

 How Does GraphQL Work?

-If you are new to GraphQL, you might be wondering how it works behind the scenes.
+If you are new to GraphQL, you might be wondering how the queries and mutations work behind the scenes using a central GraphQL schema.
 To help you understand better, let us break it down into 4 important steps, as mentioned in the above diagram.
 Each step plays an important role in how your data is requested and received:

 1. The Query Resolution Process

-- Validate the Query: After that, the server looks for your request to make sure it matches the rules that are defined in the GraphQL schema.
-If you’ve asked for something that doesn’t exist or used the wrong type of data, the server won’t run the query; it will just send back an error to let you know what’s wrong.
+1. Validate the Query: After that, the server looks for your request to make sure it matches the rules that are defined in the schema.
+If you have requested something that does not exist or used the wrong type of data, the server will not run the query; it will simply send back an error to inform you of the issue.

 2. The Role of Resolvers